Paediatric Palliative Care

 Subject Overview: |

 The subject will enable health professionals to develop and consolidate skills when caring for children with life limiting conditions.
 The course will explore palliative approaches to care, the diversity of diagnostic groups, symptom management, psychosocial and ethical issues for palliative children and their families.
-Throughout the course work, students will have the opportunity to participate in a variety of teaching methods including; workshops, seminars, tutorials and role playing with much emphasis placed on adult /group learning and sharing.

 Evidence Based Palliative Care